Neosolva/php-api-client/README.md

 Neosolva API client
 ===================

-This component provides the client for all API's powered by **Neosolva**.
+This component helps you to create a client for an API powered by **Neosolva**.

+The authentication resides on [Basic HTTP authentication](https://fr.wikipedia.org/wiki/Authentification_HTTP).
+The username and the API key is provided by your sales partner.

 Installation
 ============